klkkristof/flask-app/README.md

-This repository is a **learning project** for experimenting with CI/CD pipelines, containerization, and Kubernetes orchestration [web:11][web:13].
-The goal is to understand how modern DevOps workflows work by building a complete pipeline
+This repository is a **learning project** for experimenting with CI/CD pipelines, containerization, and Kubernetes orchestration.
+The goal is to understand and experiment how DevOps workflows work by building a pipeline.